Design and typography at Salt

 Between 2010 and 2016, the Salt aesthetic deepened: the list diversified, design became more reader-centred, and Hart’s Rules began to define our house style.
 Attention to punctuation, spacing, and page structure brought quiet coherence to every book.

-Source: Rosetta Type Foundry
+Source: Rosetta Type Foundry.

 In 2016, we adopted Neacademia by Sergei Egorov for fiction – a modern classic rooted in Renaissance proportion but sharpened for contemporary use – while continuing to use Sabon for poetry and nonfiction.
 That same year, we introduced the Salt colophon, listing each book’s typefaces, paper, printer, and place of manufacture.
 It marked our belief that design should be transparent – that books are crafted objects as much as literary works.

-On the Discipline of Detail
+On the discipline of detail

 Much of Salt’s typographic beauty lies in what readers may never notice.
 We’ve long valued the subtle disciplines of good typesetting – proper ligatures, authentic small capitals, and old-style numerals that rest naturally within the text line.
 In the early years, we even drew on older compositor traditions – inserting thin spaces before colons and semicolons – though we later abandoned these refinements to bring our practice fully in line with Hart’s Rules, now the foundation of our House Style.